Pawel-Serkowski/todo-list/README.md

 I created this project to learn about useReducer.
 I used useRef hook too.
-It took 3 days (evenings), and I've done it with step-by-step plan.
+It took me 3 days (evenings), and I've done it with step-by-step plan.

 Plan:
 1. evening - simple framework by html and css. (container for todos, todo tile, color pallete)